utdata/icj-class/bootstrap/bootstrap-class-05.md

 Most default styles in Bootstrap are built upon a set of variables to take advantage of that Sass feature.
 We can quickly make changes across our site based on resetting these variables.

-You'll need to read the [Customize Sass](https://getbootstrap.com/docs/5.1/customize/sass/) documentation for a full explanation, but we'll show the power of this here by changing our primary color and background color variables.
+For a full explanation you would need to read the [Customize Sass](https://getbootstrap.com/docs/5.1/customize/sass/) documentation, but we'll show the power of this here by changing our primary color and background color variables.

 1. Open your `src/scss/styles.scss` file and look through the comments at the top of the file that explain it.
 Some things have to be in a specific order.
-1. After the variable examples shown there and before the `@import` example, add the following and then save the file:
+1. After the variable examples shown there but before the `@import` example, add the following and then save the file:

 ```scss
 $primary: #bf5700;